Stream-Processing-with-Kafka-Streams/devoxxpl/lab1.md

 		});
 ```

 If the API is down, you can use this implementation instead.
+In this case, we created a stub menu, commented in the `TrafficDataEmitter` class.

 ```
 this.getTrafficDataEventsAsList().stream()